eth-p/wingpanel-indicator-ayatana/README.md

 - Version Hera(5) and previous :

   <pre>sudo apt-get install libwingpanel-2.0-dev</pre>

 - version odin(6) :

   <pre>sudo apt-get install libwingpanel-dev indicator-application</pre>

 <h1>Easy Install (user only)</h1>
 1. Download the deb file from your version :

 - com.github.*amd64.deb for hera and previous OR
-- com.github.*odin.deb )
+- com.github.*odin.deb

 and launch install:<br/>

 <pre>sudo dpkg -i ./com.github.lafydev.wingpanel*.deb</pre>

 <h2>Parameters for Pantheon (eos)</h2>
-2. You need to add Pantheon to the list of desktops abled to work with indicators:<br/>
+2. You need to add Pantheon to the list of desktops abled to work with indicators<a :<br/>
 <ul>
 <li>With autostart (thanks to JMoerman) </li>
 just add /usr/lib/x86_64-linux-gnu/indicator-application/indicator-application-service as custom command to the auto start applications in the system settings.